How To Get Retail Shoppers To Make Unexpected Purchases In Your Store

 How could you represent that in a new in-store way?

-Department stores used to do serendipity really well.
-Nowadays, with all the store-within-a-store concepts, it can feel like work to navigate.
-And yes, it can be a fine line between serendipity and clutter.
+Department stores used to be good at serendipity.
+Nowadays, with all the store-within-a-store concepts, navigating can feel like work.
+And yes, there can be a fine line between serendipity and clutter.

-This small boutique has just about enough serendipity in-store but too much for a window.
+This small boutique has just enough serendipity in-store but too much for a window.

 You never want shoppers to feel shopping is work, akin to something like this…

-And yes, there are people who love the thrill of the hunt of a Tuesday Morning or consignment shop.
-That’s not what I’m talking about here either.
+And yes, some people love the thrill of the hunt on a rainy morning or at a consignment shop.
+That’s not what I’m talking about here, either.
 I’m talking about you consciously displaying, showing, and demonstrating to get shoppers’ attention.

 You can make serendipity happen one-on-one as well.

-As a retail sales trainer, I would be remiss if I didn’t share a tip for how to do this in your selling presentation.
+As a retail sales trainer, I would be remiss if I didn’t share a tip for incorporating this into your selling presentation.

-As you’re moving to the payment desk/iPad or immediately after simply ask, "Can I show you your next purchase?"
+As you move to the payment desk/iPad or immediately after, ask, "Can I show you your next purchase?"
 Or "Can I get your opinion on this new item we just got in?"

-Then show them something totally unrelated.
-If he bought himself a watch then show him a pair of amazing earrings.
+Then, show them something unrelated.
+If he bought himself a watch, show him a pair of amazing earrings.
 If she purchased everything to build an outdoor deck, show her a pink flamingo lawn ornament.

 Do you see the pattern?